 Casual Employment and Volunteering

 With casual employment and volunteering, you may work in many of the same positions as Work Study.
 Why would you want to consider these opportunities instead then?
 For one thing, if you’ve missed the Work Study deadline or already have a position with Work Study, you won’t be able to take more positions through it.
 In that case, emailing the professor and asking whether they can take you as a regular Research Assistant or a volunteer is the next best thing you can do.
-In addition,
+In addition, casual positions sometimes pay better than Work Study.
+However, since casual employment is not subsidized by the university, professors are much more willing to hire Work Study students than casual RAs.

 Note: The casual employment we’re talking about here is not equivalent to the casual jobs posted on CLNx.
 You’ll most likely have to approach the faculty members individually to find out about these opportunities.